 When you think of the Algarve, you probably think of stunning beaches and luxurious holidays.
 But it’s also a fantastic place to cycle.

 The Algarve is host to a number of cycling events throughout the year.
-The highlights are the annual Volta ao Algarve professional race as well as two amateur events – the Algarve Granfondo and Algarve Bike Challenge.
+The highlights are the annual Volta ao Algarve (Tour of the Algarve) professional race as well as three amateur events – the Algarve Granfondo, the Algarve Bike Challenge and the newer addition, the Albufeira Gravel Challenge.
 These events really showcase the region’s wonderfully diverse landscapes.

 In this article we speak with Marco Fernandes, a race organiser, former pro rider and former coordinator for the Algarve and Alentejo regions at the Portuguese Cycling Federation.
-Marco lives in the Algarve and has provided us with an insight into cycling in the Algarve and the three key events for cyclists: the Tour of the Algarve, the Algarve Granfondo and Algarve Bike Challenge.
+Marco lives in the Algarve and has provided us with an insight into cycling in the Algarve and its cycling events.

 Looking for an in-depth guide to cycling the Algarve?
 Read this.
 Want to know where to stay?
 Read this.